onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 ### Improvements
 * We added two new message keys to show a description of policies and permissions on the "Add user" screens.

+### Bugs
+* We fixed an issue where emails were not sent when the inviter had no first name or last name registered in the IDP.

 ## Release date: 2023-06-30

 ### Bugs